Cohen-Or/cohen-or.github.io/posts/csm.md

 result['predicted_rank']= result.groupby(level=0)['model_score']
 	.apply(lambda x: pd.qcut(x, q=10, labels=False, duplicates='drop')).values
 ```
 ## Evaluation
 In the research paper the LambdaMART algorithm was benchmarked with several ranking techniques and models and significantly outperformed.
-From the figure below we can clearly notice the advantage of the Learning to Rank methods (LMLE, LNet, LM, and RNet) over traditional ranking methods.
+From the figure below which charts the cumulative returns we can clearly notice the advantage of the Learning to Rank methods (LMLE, LNet, LM, and RNet) over traditional ranking methods.
 ![Cumulative Returns.
 Source: Poh et al.](/images/csm1.png)
 The reference benchmark models are:

-1) Random (Rand) – This model select stocks at random, and is included to provide an absolute baseline sense of what the ranking measures might look like assuming portfolios are composed in such a manner.
+* Random (Rand) – This model select stocks at random, and is included to provide an absolute baseline sense of what the ranking measures might look like assuming portfolios are composed in such a manner.

-2) Raw returns (JT) – Heuristics-based ranking tech- nique based on [3], which is one of the earliest works documenting the CSM strategy.
+* Raw returns (JT) – Heuristics-based ranking tech- nique based on [4], which is one of the earliest works documenting the CSM strategy.

-3) Volatility Normalised MACD (Baz) – Heuristics- based ranking technique with a relatively sophisti- cated trend estimator proposed by [3].
+* Volatility Normalised MACD (Baz) – Heuristics- based ranking technique with a relatively sophisti- cated trend estimator proposed by [3].

-4) Multi-Layer Perceptron (MLP) – This model char- acterises the typical Regress-then-rank techniques used by contemporary methods.
+* Multi-Layer Perceptron (MLP) – This model char- acterises the typical Regress-then-rank techniques used by contemporary methods.

-5) RankNet (RNet) – Pairwise LTR model by [44].
-6) LambdaMART (LM) – Pairwise LTR model by [45].
-7) ListNet (LNet) – Listwise LTR model by [46].
+* RankNet (RNet) – Pairwise LTR model by [5].

+* LambdaMART (LM) – Pairwise LTR model by [1].

+* ListNet (LNet) – Listwise LTR model by [6].

-8) ListMLE (LMLE) – Listwise LTR model by [39].
+* ListMLE (LMLE) – Listwise LTR model by [7].

-The following performance metrics taken from the paper solidify the conclusion and show that the LambdaMART algorithm achieved superior performance across all risk adjusted metrics (Sharpe, MDD, Sortino, and Calmar).
-The LM algorithm delivered an average Sharpe ratio greater than 2 with a model that constrained the rebalance frequency to once per month.
-This is quite impressive when considering that the test set included the global financial crisis of 2007.
+The following performance metrics taken from the paper solidify the conclusion as it stands out tha **the LambdaMART algorithm achieved superior performance across all risk adjusted performance metrics** (Sharpe, MDD, Sortino, and Calmar).
+Most noticeable is that this algorithm and method delivered an average Sharpe ratio greater than 2  while constraining the rebalance frequency to once per month.
+This is quite impressive considering that the test set includes the global financial crisis of 2007.
 ![Preformance Metrics.
 Source: Poh et al.](/images/csm2.png)
 ___
 References:
 1. Burges, C (2010).
 From RankNet to LambdaRank to LambdaMART, Microsoft Research.
 2. Poh, D (2020).
 Building Cross-Sectional Systematic Strategies By Learning to Rank, Oxford-Man Institute of Quantitative Finance.
 3. Baz, J. (2015).
 Dissecting Investment Strategies in the Cross Section and Time Series, SSRN Electronic Journal.
+4. Jegadeesh, N. (1993).
+Returns to Buying Winners and Selling Losers: Implications for Stock Market Efficiency, The Journal of Finance.
+5. Burges, C. (2005).
+Learning to rank using gradient descent, Proceedings of the 22nd International Conference on Machine Learning.
+6. Cao, Z. (2007).
+Learning to rank: From pairwise approach to listwise approach, Proceedings of the 24th International Conference on Machine Learning.
+7. Xia, F. (2008).
+Listwise approach to learning to rank: Theory and algorithm, Proceedings of the 25th International Conference on Machine Learning.